TintypeMolly/ReactBoilerplate/README.md

 ```

 You can clean your build result.
-Given `--all` option to `npm run clean`, it will delete build result of favicon too.
+Given `--all` option to `npm run clean`, it will delete the build result of favicon too.
 Without it, it removes `build/` only.

 #### favicon